kaoyuching/Modified_DuAT/README.md

 # Modified DuAT
 Modified DuAT uses the structure proposed by paper [DuAT: Dual-Aggregation Transformer Network for Medical Image Segmentation](https://arxiv.org/abs/2212.11677) and replaces the GLSA module with GLAM(global-local attention module) from [All the attention you need: Global-local, spatial-channel attention for image retrieval](https://arxiv.org/abs/2107.08000).
-In modified DuAT, encoder is [PVT-v2](https://github.com/whai362/PVT).
+In modified DuAT, use encoder [PVT-v2](https://github.com/whai362/PVT) as encoder.

 ## Dependencies